 The Office of Institutional Diversity, Equity, and Inclusion wishes to announce a funding opportunity for members of the college community: the Towards Inclusion, Diversity, & Equity (TIDE) grant program.
 This program is designed to infuse inclusion, diversity, and equity into all aspects of our campus community.

-By supporting the community through these grants, we want to leverage the creativity and passion of members of the college to further inclusion on campus and the surrounding community.
-We are looking for innovative and creative projects that work towards advancing inclusion, diversity, and equity in ways that are ideally calibrated to meet the pressing needs of individual units and departments or the campus as a whole.
+By supporting the community through these grants, we leverage the creativity and passion of members of the college to further inclusion on campus and the surrounding community.
+This year we are especially interested in projects focusing on racial justice and that further goals outlined in the DEI working group report of the strategic plan.
+At large, we are looking for innovative and creative projects that work towards advancing inclusion, diversity, and equity in ways that are ideally calibrated to meet the pressing needs of individual units and departments or the campus as a whole.
 Possible directions for TIDE proposals include—but are not restricted to—art installations, campus conversations, discussion fora, ongoing workshops, training programs, or any other program that advances inclusion, diversity and equity in our community.

 Eligibility: All Williams faculty, staff, and students are eligible to apply.
 Collaborative projects across units, departments, and programs, are strongly encouraged and projects highlighting ways to assess and reflect on impact will be prioritized.

 Application: To apply, fill out this form.

 Application Deadlines: October 9 and February 15

 Selection Process: A committee will review all project proposals.
 Projects that emphasize collaborations across staff departments and/or academic units are especially encouraged.